Portraits of Benvenuto Cellini: Portrait of Cellini by Zocchi-Allegrini

 A re-discovery of Cellini's book by the public at the end of the 18th century brought up an acute need for the portrait of the author, in order to illustrate the publications.
-Many artists and engravers received orders from the publishers to produce Benvenuto's images.
+Many artists and engravers received orders from the publishers to produce Cellini's images.
 The earliest sample of the portraits of the "new wave" was an engraving made by the Italian master Francesco Allegrini in 1762.
 Allegrini used a drawing of Giuseppe Zocchi as the basis for this work.
 (1711–1767).

-It is not known what sources Giuseppe Zocchi used in his 18 century for the inspiration, but the image of "Cellini" he created stands very wide apart from the portrait of Benvenuto on Vasari's fresco.
+It is not known what sources Giuseppe Zocchi used in his work for the inspiration, but the image of "Cellini" he created stands very wide apart from the portrait of Benvenuto on Vasari's fresco.

 The Allegrini/Zocchi print was purchased by Louis-Philippe, (that time the Duke of Orleans, and later became the King of France) for his collection.
 At present, a copy of ‘Portrait of Benvenuto Cellini’ of Zocchi/Allegrini is kept at the Palace of Versailles and Trianon.